 Your skills are what makes you the professional that you are, and the combination of them is what can set you apart, opening unique opportunities.

-If you can package them into a product that employers can quickly understand and value, bty thinking of yourself not as a list of past jobs, but as a solution kit you can apply to different problems.
+If you can package them into a product that employers can quickly understand, by thinking of yourself not as a list of past jobs, but as a solution kit you can apply to different problems.

 Actionable Checklist